Matriki beach huts aitutaki cook islands vacation spot

 A former British protectorate, the Cook Islands became a self-governing state in free association with New Zealand on August 4, 1965.
 This day is now celebrated as Constitution Day.

 Population: 18,000 (2004) - Source: United Nations.
-More than twice as many native Cook Islanders live in New Zealand than live in the islands themselves.
+More than three times as many native Cook Islanders live in New Zealand than live in the islands themselves.
 As New Zealand citizens, they are free to live in both Australia and New Zealand.

 Rarotonga is the international entry point for the Cook Islands.
 From Rarotonga international airport Cook Islands carrier Air Rarotonga flies to most of the other islands in the group.